McKingley Morganfield (1913 or 1914 or 1915-Forever)

 “Tum-Tum-Tudu-Tum, The Gypsy Woman Told My Mother, Tum-Tum-Tudu-Tum”

-Muddy Waters… No Blues should be mentioned without giving credit, love and appreciation to Muddy Waters.
+Muddy Waters… No Blues should be mentioned without giving credit to Muddy Waters.

 The man was a bridge between the Delta and the Radio.
-The man had taught himself and many others to be remembered for the ages to come.
+The man had taught himself, brought himself and left himself remembered for the ages to come.

-At times there are claims that Willie Dixon wrote his songs, Little Walter played his harp, many others did the work around him and Muddy was only a brand.
+It is often noted that Willie Dixon wrote his songs, Little Walter played his harp, many others did the work around him and Muddy was only a brand.
 Well, Muddy was a great brand surrounded by a great team in their prime and all great factors fell together to make the man who he was and is now considered.
 I do not feel that it would be fair to degrade any of it, since much of Muddy’s luck walked toe to toe with his genuine work and effort.
-He himself had put a great effort into raising “brands” and teaching them all he knew.

 Born in Mississippi with a large family out in a country, life was rough.
 Muddy lost his mother early and his grandmother raised him for the most part.
 Everybody had to work on the farm and most time it was hard labor and no schooling.

 He was a trailblazer, a father of the Chicago Blues, working at day, playing in joints at night, Muddy Waters brought booming fame to various Blues music genres, Blues Guitar styles and so on.

 For the first time ever, records made for a narrow audience had a crossover to a wide national public fame.
 Everywhere you could hear these records, Muddy was on every station, booked by the minute.

-At the end of April 1983, Muddy died in his sleep at age 70.
+At the end of April 1983, Muddy died in his sleep.
 B.B.
-King told later that it was going to be many years until public realizes how much this man had done for the Blues as we know it and how much modern guitar music is influenced by him.
-I agree.
+King told later that it was going to be many years until

 To me, “Hoochie Coochie Man” was the first tune I tried to play, the day I got my first guitar.
 Like all else about Muddy Waters, it is simple yet exquisite.